 Circadian Cardiovascular Research Lab (Tami Martino), Department of Biomedical Sciences, OVC, University of Guelph, Guelph, ON

-Circadian Rhythms and Sleep Laboratory (Ralph Mistlberger), Department of Psychology, Simon Fraser University, Burnaby, BC
+Sleep and Circadian Neuroscience Laboratory (Ralph Mistlberger), Department of Psychology, Simon Fraser University, Burnaby, BC

 We study the formal properties and neural mechanisms of circadian rhythms in mammals, with a special focus on entrainment of circadian clocks by nonphotic stimuli, including behavioural arousal and meal timing.
 We also conduct research on neural and behavioural consequences of sleep deprivation and countermeasures for sleepiness on the night shift.

 Molecular Sleep Physiology Lab (Valérie Mongrain), Center for Advanced Research in Sleep Medicine, Hôpital du Sacré-Coeur de Montréal and Department of Neurosciences, Université de Montréal, Montréal, QC

 The molecular regulation of sleep and biological rhythms.
 Links between sleep homeostasis and synaptic plasticity.
 Involvement of synaptic adhesion proteins in regulating sleep.
 Pathophysiology of sleep disorders and associations between sleep disorders and psychiatric diseases.

 David Morse Laboratory (David Morse), IRBV, Sciences Biologiques, Université de Montréal, Montréal, QC